Rotate Flip and Scale Individual Letters In Text - Photoshop Tutorial

 Rotating the selected letter.

-Then click the checkmark in the Options Bar to accept it, or just press Enter (Win) or Return (Mac) on your keyboard.
-Press Enter or Return again to deselect the letter.
+Click the checkmark in the Options Bar to accept it, or press Enter (Win) / Return (Mac).

 The result after flipping and rotating letters in Photoshop.